SethStormR/Black-Sun/README.md

 Black Sun is an icon theme for Cosmic DE, XFCE, Gnome, Cinnamon and Budgie DE.

-**NOTE**: KDE/PLASMA support is experimental.
-Known issues are messed up notification area and preferences/settings icons.
+**NOTE**: KDE/PLASMA support needs the Black Sun helping package to solve the tray icons problem.

 Explaination
 --